 - Count for as little as 15 minutes in your own backyard (or longer if you wish) on one or more days of the four-day event.

-Since the Christmas Bird Count (CBC) began over a century ago, the data collected has become one of only two large pools of information used by ornithologists and conservation biologists to find out how the birds of the Americas are faring over time.
+Audubon Christmas Bird Count (CBC).
+The CBC data collected has become one of only two large pools of information used by ornithologists and conservation biologists to find out how the birds of the Americas are faring over time.
 Anyone can participate in the Christmas Bird Count.
-However, there is a specific methodology you must follow.
+How to participate in CBC:

 - CBC occurs between December 14 to January 5 every year.
 Local counts are scheduled for one day during this period.